-The following policies and procedures adhere to Capital University's School of Education.
-Information in the following sections was taken directly from the School of Education and more detailed information can be found in the school's handbook.
+The following policies and procedures adhere to Capital University's department of education.
+Information in the following sections was taken directly from the college of education and more detailed information can be found in the department's handbook.

 Academic Advising